 top of page

-My journey with the flute began with a small bamboo flute gifted to me.
-And since then it has been my constant companion and comfort, through lifes' trials, tribulations and celebrations.
+My flute journey began with a small bamboo flute that was gifted to me at a time I thought I might learn violin.
+However, since then it has been my constant companion and comfort, through the trials and tribulations of life and also the joy and celebrations.

-So many instruments claim to be ancient and the flute is one of them with fragments of flute made from vulture and mammoth bones found in Germany in 2012 dating back 42, 000 years!
-But wait there's more... in Slovenia a flute fragment has been found dating back 80, 000 years ago.
+So many instruments have ancient roots and the flute is one of them with fragments of flute made from vulture and mammoth bones found in Germany in 2012 dating back 42,000 years!
+But wait there's more... in Slovenia a flute fragment has been found dating back 80,000 years ago.

 A professional musician has played the flute and remarkably it has four notes of the diatonic scale.
 One can only wonder how it was played, what melodies they listened to, or did they use it to create animal sounds and alarms?
 Regardless, the flute is as old as humanity itself and speaks to us all.

-The Native American style flute is my particular passion, connecting with a culture I resonate with, and allowing my heart to sing through this beautiful instrument.
+The Native American style flute is a particular passion, as it connects with a culture I resonate with, and allows my heart to sing through this beautiful instrument.

 Comanche Flute Origin